Mental Health Services

 Postpartum or Peripartum depression (PPD) is a complex mix of physical, emotional, and behavioral changes that occur in some women who experience pregnancy or give birth.
 These are forms of major depression that can begin during pregnancy or within four weeks after delivery, and can last for several months or even longer if untreated.
 PPD is not a character flaw or a weakness; rather, it is a medical condition that requires proper treatment and support.
+Contact the team at Pure Psychiatry to get the help you need today.

 Symptoms of PPD